ConstantRobotics-Ltd/Camera/README.md

 ## isCameraConnected method

-**isCameraConnected()** method designed to obtain camera connection status.
+**isCameraConnected()** method returns camera connection status.
 Connection status shows if the camera controller has data exchange with camera equipment.
-For example, if camera has serial port camera controller connects to serial port (opens serial port file in OS) but camera can be not active (no power).
+For example, if camera has serial port and camera controller connected to serial port (opens serial port file in OS) but camera may be not active (no power).
 In this case connection status shows that camera controller doesn't have data exchange with camera equipment (methos will return FALSE).
 If camera controller has data exchange with camera equipment the method will return TRUE.
 If camera controller not initialize the connection status always FALSE.
 Method declaration:

 ```cpp
 virtual bool isCameraConnected() = 0;